-Undergraduate Laws organises an annual Revision Event as well as other occasional study support events, either in London or online.
+Undergraduate Laws organises an annual online Revision Event as well as other occasional study support events online for an additional fee

 Each event covers a number of modules and is taught by University of London approved tutors and offers support to students preparing for examinations.
 These events are also an excellent opportunity for students to meet other students, to concentrate on important areas of study and to discuss legal developments.